Chiamaka-Emeh/SQL-Project/README.md

 Result: No transaction matched all the conditions in the query.

 iii.
-Calculate total sales for each category
+Calculate total sales for each category.
 ![Total Sales by Category](Q3_sales_by_category.png)

 Result: Electronics recorded the highest total sales, followed closely by Clothing.
 Beauty recorded the lowest total sales among the three